vashkevich/mtn-projects/README.md

 mtn-projects
 ============

-Projects for MTN 2013 summer lab
+Projects for MTN 2017 lab